joao9983/.Me/README.md

 - 🔭 I'm am a student from I.T field!

-- ⚡ I'm currently learning on LAPICO -> ReactJs
+- ⚡ I'm currently learning on LAPICO -> ReactJs and Flutter Dart
 - ⚡ Studying at IFCE, where i study Computer Engineering (start -> 2020.1)